 In her first audacious foray into playdates, Joy had invited a friend from church and a colleague from her husband’s work for an afternoon of fun and frolic.
 Joy exhaled a cautious breath.
 So far so good.
 The kids are getting along well together.

 A professional in a pinstripe pantsuit, Ginny Hawthorn exuded efficient confidence; while Ruth in a jean skirt and a flowery blouse breathed exuberance—like a full-page, color advertisement for the outdoor life.
 Ginny’s boy, Frank, tossed a Frisbee to Ruth’s boy, Ezra.
-Being the same age, they enjoyed the usual eight-year-old entertainments.
+Being the same age, they enjoyed the usual eight-year-old entertainment.
 One minute they were racing each other across the yard, the next, they were climbing a tree to see who could get to the top the fastest.
 Ruth watched them with an anxious eye, but Ginny hardly peeled her gaze from her phone.

 After lifting her baby from the swing, Joy ambled over to the two women.
 “I’m so glad the boys are getting along.”
 She pointed to Ruth’s round tummy.
 “Soon, we’ll have another little one to join in the fun.”

 Ruth’s face glowed.
 “I can hardly wait.
 It’s been so long—I just about gave up hope.
 But God is good.”

 With a slight grimace, Ginny slipped her phone into her purse and peered across the yard.
 “Hey, kiddo, I’ve got a conference call at 5:00—twenty minutes.”
 She strode over to an Adirondack chair and perched on the edge.
 “I really appreciate your befriending us, Joy.
 The kids at Frank’s school are such Neanderthals—obsessed with the latest gadget.
 I’m too busy to play games, so the kid doesn’t get much fresh air, and I’m sure he’s putting on weight.”